 Other risk factors associated with ED include genetics, age, diet, lifestyle and ethnicity.

-High blood pressure is a major cause of erectile dysfunction.
-A study in the Journal of the American Geriatrics Society found that about 49% of men ages 40 to 79 with high blood pressure had erectile dysfunction.
+High blood glucose and high blood pressure are major causes of erectile dysfunction.
+A study in the Journal of the American Geriatrics Society found that about 71% of men ages 40 to 79 with high blood glucose and/or high blood pressure had erectile dysfunction.

 A more recent study of men with high blood pressure, published in the Journal of Urology in 2000, found that 68% of them had some degree of erectile dysfunction.
 For 45% of the men, it was considered severe.

-Men with high blood pressure may also have a low testosterone level.
+Men with high blood glucose and/or high blood pressure may also have a low testosterone level.
 Testosterone is the male hormone that plays a big role in sexual arousal.

-High blood pressure by itself can lead to erectile dysfunction especially if you are clogging your arteries with processed foods, fast foods, fried foods, other high fat foods, and excess animal meat.
+High blood glucose or high blood pressure by itself can lead to erectile dysfunction especially if you are clogging your arteries with processed foods, fast foods, fried foods, other high fat foods, and excess animal meat.

-In addition, some drugs that are prescribed for treating high blood pressure can actually cause erectile dysfunction as well.
+In addition, some drugs that are prescribed for treating high blood glucose or high blood pressure can actually cause erectile dysfunction as well.

 Diuretics -- or water pills -- and beta-blockers are the high blood pressure drugs most commonly linked to erectile dysfunction.